nodecosmos/charybdis/charybdis-migrate/README.md

 ## Automatic migration Tool:
 <a name="automatic-migration"></a>
-Smart migration tool that enables automatic migration to database without need to write migrations by hand.
+`charybdis-migrate` tool that enables automatic migration to database without need to write migrations by hand.
 It expects `src/models` files and generates migrations based on differences between model definitions and database.

 ### Installation
 ```bash